vaishnavi-m-sai/AI_Project/README.md

 Project execution steps are follows:

-• Data Collection
+• The colab file is executed to train and test the model.
+• The source to extract data is included in the .ipynb file.
 • Training and visualizing the data
 • Testing the data
 • Evaluating model performance
-• Download the
+• Download the best_model.h5 file after running the .ipynb file and add it to the source folder.
-• Live demo through webcam
+• Run the videotester.py file in the command prompt to get the live demo through webcam.

 ## Results: